A favourite question I’m always asked is: “What’s the difference between the various dates on the Sales Order”?

-Basic date fields on sales order often creates confusion.
-However, after using these dates correctly over a period of time prove to be very beneficial to the organisation in reviewing ledger transactions and measuring performances.
+These six basic date fields on sales order often create confusion.
+However, using these dates correctly over a period of time proves to be very beneficial to the organisation in reviewing ledger transactions and measuring performances.

 Let us examine the dates and their purpose.

-In NAV, Document Date is used to calculate the Due Date (depending on the payment terms) when the order is invoiced.
+In Microsoft Dynamics 365 Business Central, Document Date is used to calculate the Due Date (depending on the payment terms) when the order is invoiced.
 This date defaults when the order is created and can be changed on the document to manipulate Due Date.

-The Posting Date is the date when user posts the transaction.
-This date is reflected on the ledger entry tables to check the actual transaction date within a period.
+The Posting Date is the date used when the user posts the transaction.
+This date is reflected on the ledger entry tables and is subject to the users allowable posting dates.

 This date defaults when the order is created.
 This date is usually the work date in Business Central, which defaults from your user My Settings in Business Central.

-This date is calculated from Document Date by adding the Payment Terms that is usually defaulted from the Customer Card.
+This date is calculated from the Document Date by adding the Payment Terms that is usually defaulted from the Customer Card.
 If no payment terms are entered it will be the same as the order date.